tmorse01/boggle-game/docs/project-overview.md

   - `calculateScore`: Scores words according to Boggle rules
   - Helper functions for position validation, adjacency checking, etc.

-## Key Algorithm: Board Solving with DFS
+## Key Algorithm: Board Solving with DFS and Trie Optimization

-The `solveBoard` function implements a **Depth-First Search (DFS)** algorithm to exhaustively find all valid words on the Boggle board:
+The `solveBoard` function implements a **Depth-First Search (DFS)** algorithm optimized with a **Trie** data structure to efficiently find all valid words on the Boggle board:

 1. **Initialization**:

+   - Creates a Trie data structure from the dictionary for efficient prefix checking
    - Starts from each cell in the grid as a potential starting point
    - Maintains a visited matrix to prevent reusing letters

-2. **Recursive Exploration**:
+2. **Optimized Recursive Exploration**:

    - For each starting position, explores all possible paths by recursively visiting adjacent cells
    - Builds up word candidates letter by letter as it traverses the grid
-   - Checks if current paths form valid words in the dictionary
+   - **Early Pruning**: Uses the Trie to check if the current prefix can form any valid word
+   - Immediately stops exploring paths that cannot lead to valid words

 3. **Backtracking**:

    - After exploring a path, marks cells as unvisited to allow them to be used in other word paths
-   - This ensures all possible letter combinations are checked
+   - This ensures all possible valid letter combinations are checked

 4. **Word Collection**:
    - Adds valid words (3+ letters) to a result set as they're discovered
    - Returns a deduplicated list of all found words at the end

-This algorithm efficiently solves the board by systematically exploring all possible letter paths without any redundant checks.
+This optimized algorithm significantly improves performance by pruning invalid search paths early, especially for large dictionaries and complex board configurations.

 ## Styling and User Experience